Bricktech2000/Notes/notes/improved family relationship vocabulary.md

 **cons**

-- dumb vocabulary already exists to describe the relationship between two people in a family, so getting the general public on board is not an easy task
+- the [[switching cost]]; dumb vocabulary already exists to describe the relationship between two people in a family, so getting the general public onboard is not an easy task